 There will be 4 non-cumulative exams during the semester.
 Exam Study Guides will be provided by the instructor to assist in preparing for the exams.
 The exams will cover any material presented in lectures, the textbook, as well as assigned readings or media.
 Exams will include only a multiple-choice format.
 All exams will be completed on the due date on the schedule and you may use your notes and textbooks.
 The final exam will not be given at any time other than the scheduled final exam day.
 Make-up exams for the first 3 exams will be given only in extreme situations, may be of a different format than the original tests, and will only be given if you notify the instructor prior to exam day that you will not be able to complete the exam within the 24 hour time period.
-If you are permitted to take a make-up exams will not be given if I have not been notified prior to the exam day about your absence.
+If you are permitted to take a make-up exam, you will take it at a mutually agreed upon time, as soon after the original exam as possible.
+Make-up exams will not be given if I have not been notified prior to the exam day about your absence.
 Please plan your travel arrangements accordingly.